nephio-project/docs/content/en/docs/guides/user-guides/exercise-2-oai.md

 ```

-It will take around 15 mins to create the three clusters.
-You can check the progress by looking at commits made in gitea
+It will take around 15 minutes to create the three clusters.
+You can check the progress by looking at commits made in Gitea
 *mgmt* and *mgmt-staging* repository.
 After couple of minutes you should see three independent repositories (Core,
 Regional and Edge) for each workload cluster.